TheImagingSource/tiscamera/doc/pages/optimizations.md

 Whereas \<username\> should be replaced with the user under which the application will be run.

+A restart may be required to apply these changes.

 The hard limit is the absolut limit to which to soft limit can be set.
 The soft limit is the highest priority a thread can be set to.
 All capture threads operate with a priority of 10.